Finding Strong Gravitational Lenses in the DESI DECam Legacy Survey: Acknowledgement

+The results are promising.
+Despite using a relative small training set with 423 lens and 9451 non-lenses \rf{for a survey} with non-uniform depth (given that the survey was not yet completed), in this paper we report the discovery of the first batch of \ed{\lenstotnew} new strong lens candidates from the Legacy Surveys.
+We will improve our training sample and model for the next round of training for full deployment on the entire Legacy Surveys DR8 footprint.

-We thank Steve Farrell, Mustafa Mustafa, Laurie Stephey, and Rollin Thomas at the National Energy Scientific Computating Center (NERSC) for their consultation and advice.
-We thank Greg Aldering for insightful conversations in compiling our training sample and Ravi Gupta for helpful discussions regarding the lensing candidates.
+We thank Steve Farrell, Mustafa Mustafa, Laurie Stephey, Rollin Thomas, and Prabat at the National Energy Scientific Computating Center (NERSC) for their consultation and advice.
+We thank Greg Aldering for insightful conversations in compiling our training sample.
+We thank Andi Gu for providing assistance for rendering some of the figures.
 We are grateful to Joel Brownstein and Lexi Moustakas for granting us access to the Master Lens Database (\url{http://admin.masterlens.org/index.php}).
-This research used resources of the National Energy Research Scientific Computing Center (NERSC), a U.S. Department of Energy Office of Science User Facility operated under Contract No. DE-AC02-05CH11231 and the Computational HEP program in The Department of Energy's Science Office of High Energy Physics provided resources through the ``Cosmology Data Repository" project (Grant \smallpound KA2401022).
+This research used resources of the National Energy Research Scientific Computing Center (NERSC), a U.S. Department of Energy Office of Science User Facility operated under Contract No. DE-AC02-05CH11231 and the Computational HEP program in The Department of Energy's Science Office of High Energy Physics provided resources through the ``Cosmology Data Repository" project (Grant \#KA2401022).
 X.H. acknowledges the University of San Francisco Faculty Development Fund. \ed{A.D.'s research is supported by the National Optical Astronomy Observatory, which is operated by the Association of Universities for Research in Astronomy (AURA) under cooperative agreement with the National Science Foundation.}

 \ed{This paper is based on observations at Cerro Tololo Inter-American Observatory, National Optical Astronomy Observatory (NOAO Prop.
 ID: 2014B-0404; co-PIs: D. J. Schlegel and A. Dey), which is operated by the Association of Universities for Research in Astronomy (AURA) under a cooperative agreement with the National Science Foundation.}